antonta's space

 rule: "ACB"

 You may note that FIFO and LIFO position tracking is invisible to the ledger and is part of the engine.
-That contrasts with the cost basis inventory tracking, where the user has to select positions to sell explicitly.
+That contrasts with the manual cost basis inventory tracking, where the user has to select positions to sell explicitly.

 Unrealized PnL calculation is trivial and all it needs is the conversion of the balance of the trading account at market rate:

-fn get_unrealized_pnl(balance: Pool, prices: Prices): -> Pool {
+fn get_unrealized_pnl(balance: Pool, prices: Prices) -> Pool {

 pool_at_price(balance, prices, today())